aboongm/aboongm/README.md

-### Hi, I am Mayengbam Ranjit Luwang 👋
+### Greetings, I'm Mayengbam Ranjit Luwang 👋

-I am a highly motivated and full-stack web developer and freelancer.
-I have a passion for creating beautiful, user-friendly and responsive websites and web applications that make an impact.
-I have a strong background in HTML, CSS, JavaScript, Ruby and various web development frameworks such as React, and Ruby on Rails.
+Hello, I'm Mayengbam Ranjit Luwang 👋

+I consider myself an understated yet dedicated developer with a flair for crafting seamless web, mobile, and blockchain solutions.
+My expertise quietly extends across both the mobile and blockchain domains, enabling me to create versatile digital experiences.

+In my toolkit are HTML, CSS, JavaScript, Ruby, and the graceful React library, ideal for developing web and mobile applications.
+In the realm of blockchain, I navigate Solidity and harness the subtle power of development tools like Hardhat and Foundry to bring innovative ideas to life.

-As an open-source enthusiast, I have learned a lot from the open-source community and I am a firm believer in the power of collaboration and knowledge sharing.
-I actively contribute to various open-source projects on GitHub and I am always looking for new opportunities to learn and grow as a developer.
+Beyond code, I'm an advocate of open-source collaboration and a firm believer in the transformative potential of shared knowledge.
+You'll find me actively contributing to open-source projects on GitHub, always eager to deepen my understanding and grow as a developer.

-If you are in need of any freelance web development work, please don't hesitate to reach out to me via email.
-I am always happy to discuss new projects and I am confident that I can deliver high-quality results that exceed your expectations.
+I am not only here to code but also to inspire and be inspired.
+My passion for technology and innovation often draws me to the vibrant world of startups.
+I'm driven by the desire to work with like-minded individuals who share a vision for disruptive solutions.
+If you're working on a groundbreaking project and need a versatile developer who understands the subtleties of technology, feel free to reach out via email.
+I'm eager to explore new opportunities and committed to exceeding your expectations.

-In addition to web development, I am also available to answer any questions or provide help and guidance on any web development-related topics.
-You can connect with me through my website, where you can find more information about my skills, experience and portfolio.
+Moreover, I'm here to guide subtly, offering insights on web and blockchain development, and to share startup inspiration with those who seek it.
+You can discreetly connect with me through my website, where you'll find more about my skills, experiences, and a glimpse of the exciting projects I've been a part of.

-### Connect with me:
+### Let's connect quietly and create the future together:

 [![website](./img/twitter-dark.svg)](https://twitter.com/John_luang1)
 &nbsp;&nbsp;